Right-wing populism: Hungary (early 2000s)

-The roots of the right-wing populist movement in Hungary are deep, and over the past few decades it has significantly influenced politics in the country.
-Right-wing populism is growing in Hungary at present because its origins can be found in the post-communist era, particularly in the economic and political chaos of the 1990s.

 In the early 2000s the Jobbik Party, formally known as the Movement for a Better Hungary, emerged and rapidly became the country's most successful far-right political party.
 Jobbik, which was founded in 2003, exploited antisemitic and anti-Roma feelings to rally support, as well as strong nationalist rhetoric and hostility to capitalism and liberalism.
 The party's successful use of internet channels to attract and mobilise young people resulted in tremendous popularity and influence.

 Viktor Orbán's Fidesz Party is also a prominent factor in Hungarian right-wing populism.
-Since taking office in 2010, Orbán has changed Fidesz from a centre-right party to a right-wing populist organisation.
-Under Orbán's leadership, the party has stressed national sovereignty, anti-immigrant policies, and conservative social values, frequently battling with the EU on a variety of topics.
-Orbán's administration has centralised authority, controlled media and altered legal frameworks to keep power.
+Under Orbán's leadership, Fidesz shifted from a centre-right party to a right-wing populist organisation centred on national sovereignty, anti-immigration policies, and conservative social values, frequently battling with the EU on a variety of topics.
+Orbán's administration had centralised authority, controlled media and altered legal frameworks to remain in power.

-Movements by country
+By country

 Piero Ignazi, an Italian political scientist, divided right-wing populist parties, which he called "extreme right parties", into two categories: he placed traditional right-wing parties that had developed out of the historical right and post-industrial parties that had developed independently.
 He placed the British National Party, the National Democratic Party of Germany, the German People's Union, and the former Dutch Centre Party in the first category, whose prototype would be the disbanded Italian Social Movement.
 In contrast, he placed the French National Front, the German Republicans, the Dutch Centre Democrats, the former Belgian Vlaams Blok (which would include certain aspects of traditional extreme-right parties), the Danish Progress Party, the Norwegian Progress Party and the Freedom Party of Austria in the second category.

 Right-wing populist parties in the English-speaking world include the UK Independence Party, Reform UK, and the Australian One Nation.
-The US Republican Party, the Conservative Party of Canada, the British Conservative Party and the Liberal Party of Australia include right-wing populist factions.
+The US Republican Party, the Conservative Party of Canada, the British Conservative Party, the Liberal Party of Australia, and the New Zealand National Party include right-wing populist factions.

 Africa

 Nigeria

-Rabiu Kwankwaso, as well as his New Nigeria People's Party, are generally as populist and ultraconservative.
+Rabiu Kwankwaso and his New Nigeria People's Party are generally populist and ultraconservative.
 Styling himself off of Aminu Kano, Kwankwaso has voiced support for the welfare state and building more universities, while also increasing the size of the Nigerian Armed Forces and Nigerian Police Force.
 Kwankwaso is seen as being strongly culturally conservative and a deeply pious Muslim, although he is no Islamist.
 Even with Kwankwaso's cultural conservatism, he has expressed support for women's rights in Nigeria.